absmach/magistrala-docs/docs/provision.md

 #### Retrieving Provisioned Things

-In order to retrieve data of provisioned things that is written in database, you can send following request:
+In order to retrieve data of provisioned things that are written in database, you can send following request:

 ```bash
 curl -s -S -i --cacert docker/ssl/certs/ca.crt -H "Authorization: Bearer $USER_TOKEN" https://localhost/things